Trump, the Midterm Election Red Ripple, and 2024

 Republicans have fielded too few legislators and resources on the front lines battling these two factors, and too few conservatives are financially backing organizations like The Patriot Post in the thick of those battles countering these insidious leftist subterfuges.

-So, what is the third factor that killed the red wave?
-That is the 600-pound gorilla who sucks all the air out of the room, and, until this failed midterm, criticism of whom many considered the third rail of Republican politics.
+So, what is the fourth factor that killed the red wave?
+That is the 600-pound gorilla who sucks all the air out of the room.
+But any criticism of that gorilla is still considered the third rail of Republican politics.

 Now, if you are one of Trump’s relentless defenders, stick with me through this analysis and then fire away.
 I have been there and done that.